HemAze/Sudoku-Saga-Multi-Grid/TERMS_OF_SERVICE.md

 - Text, puzzles, and content
 - Trademarks and branding

-are owned by Hemaze and are protected by international copyright, trademark, patent, trade secret, and other intellectual property laws.
+are owned by HemAze and are protected by international copyright, trademark, patent, trade secret, and other intellectual property laws.

 ### 6.2 Sudoku Puzzles